Winged Migration: Reception

-Winged Migration has an overall approval rating of 95% on Rotten Tomatoes, based on 132 reviews, and an average rating of 8.2/10.
+Winged Migration had an overall approval rating of 95% on Rotten Tomatoes as of October 2021, based on 132 reviews, and an average rating of 8.2/10.
 The website's critical consensus states, "A marvel to watch".
 It also has a score of 82 out of 100 on Metacritic, based on 34 critics, indicating "universal acclaim".

 By gross ticket sales, the film still holds seventh place in nature documentaries and eighteenth in documentary overall.

 Awards and honors

 The film was nominated for an Academy Award for Best Documentary Feature.
 It won "Best Editing" at the 27th César Awards, where it was also nominated for "Best Music" and "Best Debut".